Skip to main content

 Are families and children welcome at the Annual Meeting?

 Yes!
-To increase accessibility for museum professionals with families, WMA, in partnership with The Terry Lee Wells Nevada Discovery Museum, is providing a free-of-charge Kids Zone at the Annual Meeting.
-Located in the Renaissance Reno Downtown Hotel, this will be a space to play or relax and will be filled with children's exhibits from our partner, books, and toys for a range of ages.
+To increase accessibility for museum professionals with families, WMA will offer a space to play or relax and will be filled with children's books and toys for a range of ages.

 SCHOLARSHIPS & VOLUNTEERS